-Some Medicare beneficiaries might assume that Plan F is also the most expensive, but an examination of the average cost of Medigap plans reveals otherwise.
+Some Medicare beneficiaries might assume that Plan F (sometimes mistakenly called Medicare Part F) is also the most expensive, but an examination of the average cost of Medigap plans reveals otherwise.

-Here is how the average cost of Plan F compared with that of other Medicare Supplement Insurance plans in 2018.
+Here is how the average estimated premiums of Plan F compared with that of other Medicare Supplement Insurance plans in 2023.

 Below is a chart that shows the average cost of Medicare Supplement Insurance Plan F by age.